thanhtvt/physml/src/nn/README.md

-  --fold {0,1,2,3,4}  Fold to use for training --new-wandb         Create a new wandb run --resume-training   Continue training from a checkpoint
+  --fold {0,1,2,3,4}  Fold to use for training --new-wandb         Create a new wandb run --resume-training   Continue training from a checkpoint --checkpoint-name CHECKPOINT_NAME
+                      Path to checkpoint to resume training from --test              Evaluate model on test set
 ```

 ## Results